huskyproject/emailpkt/README.md

      mche@users.sourceforge.net
      2:464/108

-  Some patches maked by members of the Husky Development Team
+  Some patches were made by members of the Husky Development Team

-Last modifyed by $Author$ at $Date$
-File revision is $Revision$